 You won't be able to buy this as an "junior M2 driver" but you can have a shaft fitted for your junior.
 They do also sell them with a ladies flex shaft (marketed as a "ladies M2 driver").
 Save $100+ on this driver and get it custom fitted directly from the Taylormade site.

 The 2018 M4 driver replaces the 2017 M2.
 Similar to the 2017 M2, Taylormade do not advertise or sell a junior M4 driver.
 However, this is a relatively light weight adult club with great distance.
-It is very forgiving on off center strikes thanks to the twist face technology (that you have no doubt heard about).
+It is very forgiving on off center strikes thanks to the twist face technology.

-The ladies M4 driver comes standard with a very nice Platinum White Tie 45 gram shaft that can be easily customized (see picture below) on the TM site for length, grip size and tipping.
+The ladies M4 driver comes standard with a very nice Platinum White Tie 45 gram shaft.

 The lighter materials used in this driver allowed TM to increase the rear weight from 18 to 40 grams for better launch and the hammerhead slot also increases the sweet spot.
 It is lighter weight and a little more forgiving than the M3 driver, but is not as adjustable.
 It is also less expensive compared to the M3.
 This is a great driver for slightly older or stronger juniors.
 If your junior has a higher swing speed and likes drivers with some adjustability then we recommend looking at the M3 driver also.